-In this article, we'll show you how to get started using Cloud Backup.
-You'll also learn what backups you can create with Cloud Backup.
+This article will explain you the first steps required to use Cloud Backup.
+In addition, you will learn what backups you can create with Cloud Backup.

-Are you using instead using MyDefender?
-You can find all of the important information about the first steps required to use MyDefender in the article MyDefender: Getting Started.
+Are you using MyDefender?
+You can find all of the most important information about getting started with MyDefender in the following article:

 General Information About Backups

-Virtual Server (VPS), Cloud Server, Dedicated Server:
+Virtual Private Server, VPS, Cloud Server, Dedicated Server: